agrbin/snapscale-article/README.md

 Feel free to try it out - no log-in or account creation is required - [SnapScale - build a weight-in habit](https://snapscale.life).

-This report gives a timeline of a complete product heavily relying on ML tools.
+This report gives a timeline of an end-to-end real-world application heavily relying on ML tools.

 ## App implementation

 ### User-facing product

 The goal of SnapScale is to instill a weigh-in habit in humans.
-Taking a weight measurement has an amplified awareness effect if the number is logged, and if you can compare it with last week, or last month.
+Taking a weight measurement has an amplified awareness effect if the number is logged, and if you can compare it with last week or last month.
 It's the trend that matters, not day-to-day oscillations.

 The app lets you log the weight measurement by taking a photo of the scale's display while you're standing on the scale.
 User doesn't need to lean down - a photo taken from the normal hand height works.
 The AI model reads out the digits and logs the weight.